Get Mean: Plot

 The Stranger then rides to the castle to meet with the leader of The Barbarians to negotiate for the treasure.
 The Stranger offers him worthless baubles such as beads and mirrors, claiming they're treasures from America.
 The Barbarian leader is insulted by this, and rampages, smashing his throne room and attempting to kill The Stranger.
 The Stranger attempts to trade The Princess for the location of the treasure, and begins negotiations with a hunchbacked royal by the name of Sombra, but who The Stranger calls 'Richard' after Shakespeare's Richard III.
 Sombra attempts to negotiate with The Stranger by offering him women, but The Stranger states he needs The Princess in order to claim the treasure.
 He frees The Princess from the Rack, and the three ride to the mountain temple.

 A priest claims that The Princess will not be able to claim Rodrigo's treasure until she passes 'The Trials of Death.'
 The Stranger insists upon going in her stead, and upon riding to the temple where the trials take place, he is accosted by a magical force, and greeted with the decaying skeletons of the men who have failed the trial before him.
 The trial's magic turns The Stranger into a black man, and faces him off against a bull, before transporting him to the temple with his treasure.
 The Barbarians discover The Stranger harbors a cursed amulet called 'The Scorpion's Sting,' which spells death to whoever wears it.
 The Barbarians force The Stranger to wear it, before discovering that none of them have the treasure.

-The Barbarians prepare The Stranger for a human sacrifice in memory of Rodrigo, as The Princess engages in a duel with Sombra after she refuses to tell him the location of the treasure.
-Sombra impales the princess with his sword, and the Barbarians prepare to roast The Stranger on a spit over an open fire, torturing him until The Stranger tells them where the treasure is.
-The councilor, Alfonso, attempts to rescue The Stranger in exchange for the treasure, going behind the back of the Barbarian chief to do so.
+The Barbarians prepare The Stranger for a human sacrifice in memory of Rodrigo, as Morelia engages in a duel with Sombra after she refuses to tell him the location of the treasure.
+Sombra impales Morelia with his sword, and the Barbarians prepare to roast The Stranger on a spit over an open fire, torturing him until The Stranger tells them where the treasure is.
+The councilor, Alfonso, attempts to rescue The Stranger in exchange for the treasure, going behind the back of the Barbarian guard to do so.
 The Stranger leads Alfonso away, as he claims he's the biggest liar anyone's ever met.
 The Stranger threatens Alfonso with the Scorpion's Sting, and gets him to swallow a message within a ball of wax in order to deliver it back to The Barbarians.
 Meanwhile, The Stranger prepares for battle, loading himself with dynamite and a quadruple-barreled shotgun.